 An exploration into accountability and learning in evaluation

 On May 4, the EBA launched the report “Confronting the Contradiction” – written by three researchers in Norway, Hilde Reinertsen, Kristian Bjørkdahl and Desmond McNeill.
+The report was launched during a seminar at Medelhavsmuséet.
 Through studies of evaluations of Swedish and Norwegian aid, they observe that there is a persistent trade-off between accountability and learning in aid evaluation.
 The result, they argue, is a prioritization of the former at the expense of the latter – or put simply: learning is crowded out by accountability.

 Their main recommendation arising from this is that everyone involved in doing and discussing aid evaluation need to start talking more openly about this trade-off and adjust their expectations of both aid interventions and evaluations.
 For example, those that commission evaluations need to be clearer about whether they are seeking to enhance learning or assign accountability when they draw up the Terms of Reference.
 Policy makers need to be clear about what dimensions they are seeking to promote in order to build, assign roles and more generally guide the workings of the evaluation system.

 The authors identify four choices that need to be made: